A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-Finally, work is performed from the outside to return the demon's memory $X$ to the initial state (Fig. \ref{fig:szilard-demon-particle}e).
-For simplicity, we have assumed that no work is required for the measurement (Section \ref{sec:maxwell-demon}\ref{subsec:szilard-engine}).
+Finally, work is performed from the outside to initialize the demon's memory $X$ (Fig. \ref{fig:szilard-demon-particle}d).
 There is a trade-off for the memory between initialization and measurement, and it is more appropriate to consider both together \citep{Sagawa+Ueda09PRL,Sagawa+Ueda13NewJPhys,Sagawa19InBook}.
 The positive work extracted by the isothermal expansion and the negative work required for the initialization (and measurement) cancel each other out.
-Thus, no net positive work can be extracted using the Szilard engine.
+No net positive work can be extracted using the Szilard engine.
 Therefore, the Szilard engine is not a perpetual motion machine of the second kind.

-Information thermodynamics clarifies that the second law of thermodynamics [Eq. (\ref{eq:second-law-total-XY})] is not violated in each process of measurement and control because Eq. (\ref{eq:second-law-X2}) was derived from Eq. (\ref{eq:second-law-total-XY}).
-In particular, the positive work extracted during the control process is due to the change in mutual information.
-This means that the total entropy of a subsystem can decrease by consuming mutual information.
-This kind of entropy decrease is newly revealed by information thermodynamics because usual thermodynamics shows that the total entropy of a subsystem can be decreased only through heat exchange.
+Information thermodynamics clarifies that the positive work extracted during the control process is due to the change in mutual information; that is, the total entropy of a subsystem can decrease by consuming mutual information.
 In this way, information thermodynamics allows for the analysis of subsystems from the perspective of information.